-AROVCC is comprised of volunteer only three board members and two executive committee members… each have been directly affected by ovarian cancer.
+AROVCC is comprised of volunteer only three board members and one executive committee members… each have been directly affected by ovarian cancer.

 After being misdiagnosed for months, Leah Elliott learned she had what is known as the “silent killer” in April 2006.
 She joined others who shared her passion in educating anyone and everyone on the signs and symptoms of this disease and became a founding board member of the AROVCC.
 Her two daughters, Emma and Arden, have joined in her efforts and volunteer with the organization as well.
 Leah became a survivor the day she was diagnosed.
 It is a title she proudly bears behind her name.